Antjie Krog: 2000s–present: author, academic, and public intellectual

 In the past two decades, Krog has published three volumes of new poetry, four prose books and a book of essays, and several translations, including two from indigenous African languages.
 Krog also translated Nelson Mandela's biography, Long Walk to Freedom, into Afrikaans.
 She regularly translates from Dutch into Afrikaans as a writing exercise.

 Following the publication of Country of My Skull, Krog gave a series of lectures about the TRC in Europe and the United States.
 More recently, she taught a course on translation at Columbia University's Institute for Comparative Literature and Society.
 She was writer-in-residence at the Dutch Foundation for Literature in early 2019, at Ghent University in 2020, and at Leiden University in autumn 2021.

 Since 2004, Krog has been Extraordinary Professor at the University of the Western Cape and a research fellow at its Centre for Multilingualism and Diversities Research, and she regularly publishes literary criticism.

 Personal life

 Krog is married to architect John Samuel.
-She has four children – Andries, Susan, Philip, and Willem – and 11 grandchildren.
+She has four children.